stas-bukovskiy/rate-email-app/readme.md

 ## Setup

 1. Clone the repository
+2. Go to [currencylayer.com](https://currencylayer.com/) and get the API key
-2. Create `.env` file.
+3. Create `.env` file.
 Use `.env.example` as the example
-3. Run `docker-compose up` to start the application
+4. Run `docker-compose up` to start the application

 ## Endpoints